-Now if your cookies are cooled, make sure they are cooled, if not your frosting will just melt right out of the sandwiches!
-Using a medium scoop you used for the dough, plop a generous scoop on the bottom of a cookie, then gently press on a matching top.
+Make sure you cookies are cooled, if not your frosting will melt right off the cookies!
+Using a medium scoop, plop a generous scoop on the bottom of a cookie, then gently press on a matching cookie on top.

 In my dreams, I can eat these all day long and not gain an ounce!

-If you’d like to save these for later or use in a lunch box, individually wrap the sandwich cookies with plastic or wax paper and throw in the freezer.
+These freeze beautifully!
+Wrap individually in plastic wrap.
 On a diet?
 Trying to watch your sugar intake?
 Pop these in the freezer, you won’t be as tempted and at least if you are, you won’t be greeted with instant gratification if you decide to consume one!